tobyl/mad402-evals/README.md

 ## Dates

-THese are the relevant dates for all three evaluations:
+These are the relevant dates for all three evaluations:

 | Assignment  | Release date | Due date |
 | ------------- | ------------- | ------------- |